 - If you’re a chocolate fan, try adding some chocolate chips.

 - If you want to make this more like a traditional monkey bread, simply reduce the granulated sugar to a half cup, then add in a half cup of brown sugar with a half tablespoon of cinnamon along with the orange zest, to coat your biscuits before placing them into the pan.

 Easy Monkey Bread Recipe tips

 Prosecco should be stored in the refrigerator with a wine stopper.
 The cold air will slow down the release of air bubbles.
 It will only stay fresh for about 24 hours, after that, it will taste flat.
 Unlike Champaign which will last for 3-5 days, Prosecco will only last a day.

 Now that you have a bottle of Prosecco open, what better time than to make Mimosas.
 These light fresh cocktails are so easy to make.
 I like to start with a 50/50 ratio of Prosecco or sparkling wine to orange juice and adjust according to your taste.
 Pour the Prosecco in first and top with orange juice.

-It gets it’s name from the method in which this bread is eaten – pieces of gooey, sugar dough picked off from the side, like a monkey grooms a fellow monkey.
+It’s name comes from the method in which this bread is eaten – pieces of gooey, sugar dough are picked off from the side, like a monkey grooms a fellow monkey.